Nfargette/velocirap_public/README.md

 Velocirap is a Python library designed to facilitate the advanced analysis of ion velocity distribution functions (VDFs) from space missions such as Solar Orbiter, Parker Solar Probe, and the future HelioSwarm mission.
-It is developped at the _Institut de Recherche en Astrophysique et PLanétologie_ (IRAP) by the Proton and Alpha Sensor (PAS) team of the Solar Orbiter mission.
+It is developped at the _Institut de Recherche en Astrophysique et Planétologie_ (IRAP) by the Proton and Alpha Sensor (PAS) team of the Solar Orbiter mission.
 It provides a wide range of tools for loading, processing, and visualizing VDF data.